deathworlders/online/content/books/deathworlders/chapter-05-deliverance.md

 This was, apparently, some kind of a language, because once it had finished clicking, the little device on the ground spoke in flawless, though unaccented, English.

 "Please, I couldn't harm you even if I wanted to.
-You don't need the spear, Mr. Bahmani."
+You don't need the spear, Mister Bahmani."

 Amir practically fell over.
 It had been *years* since he had last heard any human language at all, let alone his name.